 Those buying property will want to lean on their real estate broker, to the extent one is involved, to help gather information and pertinent data to feed to the appraiser about local comps, etc. This can make the appraiser’s evaluation easier and more streamlined.
 Those who are investing in a joint venture, syndication or fund can turn this process over to the sponsor who will oversee the appraisal process on the investors’ behalf.

-Are you interested in learning more about how to value commercial real estate assets?
+Do you want to learn more about valuing commercial real estate assets?
 Contact us today.
 Our team at Smartland would be happy to discuss how we go about valuing different properties depending on the asset class and market.